Combined Major in Science

 - Combined Honours, Geophysics and another subject

-The Integrated Sciences Program is an alternative to a traditional major or honours program, designed for students whose interests cross disciplinary boundaries within the sciences.
-The program gives third and fourth year students the opportunity and the guidance to design their own curriculum.
+The Integrated Sciences specialization is designed for students whose interests cross disciplinary boundaries within the sciences.
+It gives students the opportunity to design their own interdisciplinary course of study.

 - Major or Honours, Integrated Sciences